Hazrat Mirza Ghulam Ahmad

 after a long time passed over the prophethood of the Holy Prophet

-Muhammad, then in order to show complete similarity between
+Muhammad, then in order to show complete similarity between the

-the Muhammadi system and the Mosaic system Allah sent the Promised
+Muhammadi system and the Mosaic system Allah sent the Promised

 Messiah bearing the title nabi.
 (3rd page of Introduction)

-The compiler then actually gives a different reference (page
+The compiler then actually gives a different reference (page 87

-87 of volume 20), which is another place where the Promised Messiah
+of volume 20), which is another place where the Promised Messiah

 has expressed this view, this time in Arabic.

-In a talk in April 1903, the Promised Messiah also explained
+In a talk in April 1903, the Promised Messiah also explained the

-the same point:
+same point:

-Thousands in this Umma received the privilege
+Thousands in this Umma received the privilege of

-of Divine communications and they possessed the characteristics
+Divine communications and they possessed the characteristics of

-who made such claims.
+made such claims.
 Just look at the one book Futuh-ul-Ghaib

 of Hazrat Abdul Qadir Jilani